-The Governance Committee members as at 31 December 2016 are the following:
+The Corporate Governance Committee members as at 31 December 2017 are the following:

-Majed Essa Ahmed Al-Ajeel (Chairman) John C. Grech (Vice Chairman) Rogers David LeBaron nomination and remuneration committee
+Majed Essa Ahmed Al-Ajeel (Chairman) John C. Grech (Vice-Chairman) Rogers David LeBaron nomination and remuneration committee

-During 2016, the Corporate Governance Committee met on 5 occassions.
+During 2017, the CGC met on 3 occasions.

-The Nomination and Remuneration Committee was set up in 2015 to carry out the following tasks:
+The Nomination and Remuneration Committee (NRC) carries out the following tasks:

-- a. present recommendations to the Board regarding nomination to the Board's membership in accordance with approved policies, standards, and instructions on nomination regulations for the Board of Director's membership. - b. perform an annual review of the needs required with regard to suitable skills for Board membership and prepare a description of the skills and qualifications required for Board membership.
-Perform an annual review of the Board of Director's structure and present recommendations on the changes which can be performed in accordance with the Bank's interest; and - c. perform an annual evaluation of the Board's overall performance and the performance of each member.
+- a.
+Present recommendations to the Board regarding nomination to the board's membership in accordance with approved policies, standards, and instructions on nomination regulations for the board of director's membership. - b.
+Perform an annual review of the needs required with regard to suitable skills for board membership and prepare a description of the skills and qualifications required for board membership.
+Perform an annual review of the board of directors' structure and present recommendations on the changes which can be performed in accordance with the Bank's interest. - c.
+Perform an annual evaluation of the Board's overall performance and the performance of each member.
 This evaluation should include the knowledge and experience of the members and assess their authorities and their leadership skills.

 In addition to the above, the Nomination and Remuneration Committee provides information and summaries on the background of some important issues of the Bank and presents the reports and information to the Board.
-It shall ensure that the Board are continuously updated on the latest issues related to the banking profession.
-In this regard, the Board undertakes to have in place a system to encourage its members to attend seminars as well as other occasions that give them the opportunity to meet with local and global companies and institutions in order to develop their skills in the financial banking and business fields.
+It shall ensure that the Board is continuously updated on the latest issues related to the banking profession.
+In this regard, the Board has in place a system to encourage its members to attend seminars as well as other occasions that give them the opportunity to meet with local and global companies and institutions in order to develop their skills in the financial banking and business fields.

-The Nomination and Remuneration Committee members as at 31 December 2016 are the following:
+The Nomination and Remuneration Committee members as at 31 December 2017 are the following:

 Masaud M.J.
-Hayat (Chairman) Majed Essa Ahmed Al-Ajeel (Vice Chairman) John C. Grech Rogers David LeBaron changes to committee membership during 2016
+Hayat (Chairman) Majed E. Al-Ajeel (Vice Chairman) Rogers David LeBaron (Member)